dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

     ![](../../assets/images/base_svc_table1.png)

-- Hardware requirements are determined by the specific CDP services to be installed in both CDP Base and ECS.
-- CDP Base services such as [HDFS](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-hdfs.html), [Zookeeper](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-zookeeper.html) and [Ozone](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-ozone.html) have dedicated storage requirements.
+- Hardware requirements are determined by specific CDP services to be installed in both CDP PvC Base cluster and ECS platform.
+For instance, CDP PvC Base services such as [HDFS](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-hdfs.html), [Zookeeper](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-zookeeper.html) and [Ozone](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-ozone.html) have dedicated storage requirements.
 - The supported OS and the filesystems are listed [here](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-os-requirements.html).
 - [JDK](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-java-requirements.html) must be installed in each host.
-- [Data at Rest](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-data-at-rest-encryption-requirements.html) is not mandatory and hence not covered in this article.
+- [Data at Rest](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-data-at-rest-encryption-requirements.html) is not mandatory and not covered in this article.
 - CDW requires locally attached SCSI device (SSD/NVMe) on each ECS worker/agent node.
 - All ECS hosts need to be equipped with SSD/NVMe disk as the physical disk for [Longhorn storage](https://longhorn.io/docs/1.2.4/best-practices/#minimum-recommended-hardware).
 Longhorn could only use a single volume disk per node and thereby LVM is recommended to be used for exposing a single volume backed by one/many physical disk.
-- For every ECS node that is equipped with Nvidia GPU card, ensure that the GPU hosts have nVidia Drivers and nvidia-container-runtime installed.
+- For every ECS node that is equipped with Nvidia GPU card, ensure that the GPU hosts have Nvidia Drivers and Nvidia-container-runtime installed.
 - All ECS nodes must be installed with nfs-utils package.

     ```bash
     # yum install nfs-utils
     ```

 ## External NFS